 With slope/course rating for most tees in excess of 140 this is a very difficult course.

-The long sweeping downhill par 4 first hole with approach over a gully sets the scene.
+The long sweeping downhill par 4 first hole with approach over a gully sets the scene (see pic mid page).

 Hole 5 is a tease of a par 5 horseshoeing around a jungle ravine with the green tucked behind.

-Hole 8 is a long par 3 with a long carry over a jungle ravine.
+Hole 8 is a long par 3- all carry over a jungle ravine.

-Hole 11 is a mid to shorter length downhill par 3 with a skyline green.
+Hole 11 is a mid length downhill par 3 with a skyline green.
 It's a thrilling shot, and a Kodak moment- with Moloka'i island as a backdrop.

 Hole 18 continues the drama.
 A par 5 measuring 663 yards from the tips it sweeps downhill right to left like a boomerang.
 Take a short cut if you dare!